 This policy will be reviewed every 2 years, or earlier as required following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.

-Data to inform this review will be collected through:
+Data to inform this evaluation will be collected through:

-- discussion and consultation with students and parent/carers
+• discussion and consultation with students and parent/carers

-- Bully Stoppers Data Collection tool
+- regular staff surveys

 - assessment of other school-based data, including the number of reported incidents of bullying in each year group and the effectiveness of the responses implemented

 - Attitudes to School Survey

 - Parent Opinion Survey

-Proposed amendments to this policy will be discussed with student representative groups, parents groups, school council.
+Proposed amendments to this policy will be discussed with student representative groups, parents groups, school council].